Real Estate SEO – Do Meta Keywords Matter?

 So What Can I Do To Get Traffic?

 First thing is to write original content and post it to your site.
 This has to be something that a potential home buyer or home seller would have an interest in.
 Once you have it…share it!
 Get it on social media, use some social media syndication.
 You may even want to pay for some targeted Facebook advertising, to get your awesome new article in front of your potential clients.
 If you can get some great content out there, people will share it.
-Once it gets shared enough, other websites will link to it (remember those backlins in the above list?).
+Once it gets shared enough, other websites will link to it (remember those backlinks in the above list?).
 Create different types of content.
 Make video’s and embed those videos on your website to engage your customers.
 Have the videos inside your new blog posts that get shared.
 Make sure that all of the profiles you set up online have a link back to your website.
-Lastly…if you post listings to social media, be sure to do it from YOUR website…NOT from Trulia or Zillow.
+Finally…if you post listings to social media, be sure to do it from YOUR website…NOT from Trulia or Zillow.
 These are the same things that an SEO company would do….its just they fine tune every aspect of the process.

 Digital Marketing Should Be Holistic